Kachi-Awaji/git-tips/README.md

 # git-tips
-How to generate SSH key
+How to generate GitHub SSH key